 Voronoi/Thiessen remediation polygons were generated for the Site using the Phase A and B soil analytical data.
-The remediation polygons define areas with BCL exceedances or other criteria (as specified on Figure 3 and defined in footnote).
-There are a few locations where total petroleum hydrocarbons (TPH) exceed 100 milligrams per kilogram (mg/kg) but individual concentration of TPH constituents such as benzene, toluene, ethyl benzene, xylenes (BTEX) or the individual PAHs do not exceed worker BCLs.
+The remediation polygons define areas with BCL exceedances or other criteria (as specified in paragraph 2 of the Introduction).
+There are a few locations where total petroleum hydrocarbons (TPH) exceed 100 milligrams per kilogram (mg/kg) but individual concentration of TPH constituents such as benzene, toluene, ethyl benzene, xylenes (BTEX)1 or the individual PAHs do not exceed worker BCLs.
 As approved by NDEP, "TPH only" RZs are not included as potential excavation locations.
 In total, 107 remediation polygons have been retained for further characterization, refinement, and remediation.